-The committee has adopted the goal of reducing fatalities on North Carolina's roads by 2.5 percent per year for the next 20 years (this goal may have to be re-evaluated as fatalities nationwide have gone up in the last three years - from 32,479 in 2011 to 37,133 in 2017).
+The committee has adopted the goal of reducing fatalities on North Carolina's roads by 2.5 percent per year for the next 20 years (this goal may have to be re-evaluated as fatalities nationwide have gone up in the last three years - from 32,479 in 2011 to 36,560 in 2018 which is down 913 from 2107).
 Implementation of the strategies and directives of the NC ECHS and the AASHTO SHSP are viewed as the key mechanism to reach this goal and thereby significantly reduce the annual number of fatalities and deaths on our highways.